mmccanse/mmautomates_process_documentation/README.md

 ## Overview

 **Purpose:**
 The AI Process Documentation Generator converts screen recordings into professional Standard Operating Procedure (SOP) documentation.
-Users upload a video recording where they narrate a business process, and the app automatically generates audit-ready documentation with embedded screenshots.
+Users upload a video recording in which they narrate a business process, and the app automatically generates audit-ready documentation with embedded screenshots.

 It helps accounting and finance teams quickly document complex procedures such as:
 - Preparing journal entries
-- Posting accruals or prepaids
+- Performing tasks in an ERP like preparing payment batches, pulling reports, submitting JEs, etc
 - Running monthly close reports
-- Uploading data to ERP systems
-- System navigation and workflows
+- General system navigation and workflows

 The goal is to save hours of manual documentation time, ensure repeatability, and improve auditability across finance operations.